 Tipping etiquette hasn't really been established in Gabon and it's best to just tip according to the quality of service received.
 Taxi drivers don't expect tips, but rounding up the fare for good service will be appreciated.
 Service fees are seldom added to the bill in restaurants and a 10 percent tip for good service will be appreciated.

-Urban hubs like Libreville and Port Gentil experience the most petty and violent crime.
-Avoid becoming a victim by hiding expensive jewellery, cameras, and other valuables.
-Avoid walking alone or at night and parking in unlit, unguarded areas.
+Most visits have been trouble free, though visitors have been the targets of crime.
+Urban hubs such as Libreville and Port Gentil experience the most petty and violent crime.
+Travellers can avoid becoming victims by hiding expensive jewellery, cameras, and other valuables.
+They should also avoid walking alone or at night, and parking in unlit, unguarded areas.

 Petty crime is common and violent crime is on the rise, with some incidents of armed robbery and assault in homes, restaurants, and at beaches frequented by tourists and foreigners.
 Carjacking is also a concern and visitors should keep their car doors locked and their windows up while driving, and never leave valuables visible in their vehicles.
 Unfortunately, Police are often slow to respond when called.
 Female travellers can expect unwanted attention from men, but are free to be firm in their refusal.
 Tourists should be careful and vigilant when drawing money as robberies at ATMs do occur and credit card fraud is common.

 Gabon's government is relatively stable.
 However, there is still the possibility of demonstrations and rallies in urban areas.
-Avoid large gatherings where possible because protests can turn violent.
+Visitors should avoid large gatherings where possible because protests can turn violent.
 It is advisable to remain up to date with the political circumstances and local news in order to avoid any danger.

 Drug possession is a serious offence in Gabon and punishment will include a prison sentence, even for tourists.
 Homosexuality is not widely accepted and has received cultural backlash in recent years, but it is not illegal.